alexmanrique/blog/_drafts/2021-04-11-developing-cakephp-application-in-macbook-m1.md

 Future versions of macOS will not include PHP.
 ```

-To know which version of PHP I had installed on my computer I run the following command
+To know which version of PHP we have installed on our computer we can run the following command

 ```console
 php -v
 ```

+## Intl extension is not loaded

-After trying to uncomment the line where the `intl` extension was defined on `/etc/php.ini` file
+When trying to use the PHP version that comes within MacOs Big Sur we've got `Intl extension is not loaded` error.
+If we look for the `php.ini` file that we can find using the command `php --ini` we can uncomment the line where the `intl` extension is defined.
+This file was on the following path `/etc/php.ini`.

 ```console
 ; - Many DLL files are located in the extensions/ (PHP 4) or ext/ (PHP 5+)